nrf: Nordic Semiconductor nRF5340 and nRF52840 (nRF MDK)

 This guide’s aim is to help you with using Contiki-NG for Nordic Semiconductor’s nRF5340 and nRF52840 SoCs (using nRF MDK).

 This port supports the PCA10095 (nRF5340-DK), PCA10059 (nRF52840-DONGLE) and PCA10056 (nRF52840-DK) boards.
+It also provides the M33 application-core side of the nRF54L15 (PCA10156 DK and Seeed XIAO nRF54L15); see the nRF54L15 section below.

 Port Features